snonux/foo.zone/gemfeed/2026-03-01-site-reliability-engineering-part-5.md

 ## System Design and Incident Analysis

-A big chunk of SRE work revolves around system design and incident analysis.
-What separates a well-designed system from a mediocre one is its ability to minimise and contain cascading failures.
-Unchecked, those can spiral into global outages.
+In my experience, a big chunk of SRE work revolves around system design and incident analysis.
+The thing that really matters is whether your system can contain cascading failures—because if it can't, one bad component can take everything down.

 ### Resilience and cascading failures

-There's a growing emphasis on building resilient systems so that when something fails, the blast radius stays small.
-That resilience needs to be baked in at design time: we identify weak points and address them before production.
-The goal is to keep services dependable and uninterrupted.
+What I've seen work well is thinking about resilience early—at design time, not after the first outage.
+You look for the weak points, address them before production, and try to keep the blast radius small when (not if) something fails.

 ### Learning from incidents